 When discussing the body of work in his solo show entitled “Premonition” at The Lever House Art Collection in New York, the artist explains “The biblical references function as visual language within the work.
 God is a huge part of my life so it’s nearly impossible for me to create without referencing his word.
 The repetitive grid-like imagery relates to digital culture but on a deeper note to the feeling of entrapment.
 The feeling of truly being free versus not being free is a reoccurring conversation within myself.
 This body of work definitely speaks on the state of the world, as we know it.
 Specifically speaking to the present and the future, and to how the scriptures relate to that.”

 Sylvester II was born in Jacksonville (North Carolina) in 1987.
 He grew up in Oakland, California and attended the Academy of Art University in San Francisco, studying graphic design.
 Reginald lives and works in New York.

 Sylvester II has had numerous international solo exhibitions presented by Maximillian William in London, New York and Tokyo.
-Selected solo shows include Reaching for Heaven (Pace Prints, New York 2016), The Rise and Fall of a People (Fondazione Stelline, Milan 2017), and Premonition (The Lever House Art Collection, New York 2017.)
-Group shows include Surface Issues (Leila Heller Gallery, Dubai 2017) and Punch curated by Nina Chanel Abney (Jeffrey Deitch, New York 2018.)
-Sylvester II currently has a solo presentation, entitled ‘NEMESIS’ of new works at Maximillian William in London, the inaugural exhibition of the gallery’s space in Fitzrovia.
+Selected solo shows include NEMESIS (Maximillian William, London, 2019), Reaching for Heaven (Pace Prints, New York, 2016), The Rise and Fall of a People (Fondazione Stelline, Milan, 2017), and Premonition (The Lever House Art Collection, New York, 2017.)
+Group shows include Surface Issues (Leila Heller Gallery, Dubai, 2017) and Punch curated by Nina Chanel Abney (Jeffrey Deitch, New York, 2018).

 In Search of a Wonderful Place